Graduate School Human and Environmental Studies/Language Sciences

 No image

-Keywords Computer mediated communication, second language acquisition, virtual environments, interaction, Massive multiplayer online role-playing games (MMORPGs)
+Keywords computer-mediated communication, second language acquisition, virtual environments, digital games

 Professional societies/Research and synergic activities